bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/gameplay.png)

 Bombermania is a mobile puzzle game, with a simple goal - to eliminate all enemies on the board.
-And the tools to achieve that goal are bombs - which would explode in sequence, based on the first placed bomb that would start the chained explosion.<br>
+And the tools to achieve that goal are bombs - which would explode in sequence, based on the first placed bomb that would start the chained explosion.<br><br>
 To setup the chained explosion, you need to place the bombs onto the board by dragging, and manually press an explode button to set-off the explosion of the first bomb.
 If there’s any other bomb within the explosion range of the first bomb – that bomb would explode too, and will affect other bombs / enemies within its explosion range - and we have ourselves an explosion chain.<br><br><br>

 Here are the visual representation of bombs in the game:<br><br>